EloiStree/2024_07_01_HelloUnityDroneSoccerMons/README.md

 # WARNING SHOT

 > Don't do multiplayer, multiplatform XR games!!!
-> This workshop is about teaching XR communication between applications, not a tutorial about creating multiplayer games.
+> This workshop is about teaching XR communication between applications.
+> It not a tutorial about creating multiplayer games.
 > If you do, you are shooting yourself in the foot.
 It is a golden bullet.
 > But is it worth your foot and maybe your life?
 >
 > On that note :)
 > Let's start trying to do something stupid:
 > A multiplayer, multiplatform XR and non-XR game in group.

 -------------------